akkarn1689/Java/README.md

-## This repository is for my Java learninf journey.
+## This repository is for my Java learning journey.

-# Java Basics Documentation
+# Java Documentation

 ## Table of Contents